simplymichael/node-laravel-router/README.md

 [![Coverage][codecov-image]][codecov-url]

 ## Motivation
-This router is an alternative to the one that ships with express.js.
-Instead of manually creating instances of `express.Router`, you can define your routes in group closures, where it becomes easier to create and reason about the shared properties of your routes.
+This router is an alternative to routers such as the one that ships with express.js.
+Instead of manually creating instances of `express.Router`, for example, you can define your routes in group closures, where it becomes easier to create and reason about the shared properties of your routes.

-Also, this router allows you to execute custom code for each route definition, which can be useful for many things, e.g. injecting dependencies into each request handler, or [automatically creating a swagger/openapi spec from your routes](https://github.com/simplymichael/express-router-laravel/wiki/Swagger-spec-generation-example).
+Also, this router allows you to execute custom code for each route definition, which can be useful for many things, e.g. injecting dependencies into each request handler, or [automatically creating a swagger/openapi spec from your routes](https://github.com/simplymichael/node-laravel-router/wiki/Swagger-spec-generation-example).

 There are also some extra features like being able to name and generate urls strings for each route.